ProjectOpenSea/opensea-js/README.md

 ## Getting Started

+To get started, first request an API key [here](https://docs.opensea.io/reference).
+Note the terms of use for using API data.

-To get started, create a new OpenSeaJS client, called an OpenSeaPort 🚢, using your Web3 provider:
+Then, create a new OpenSeaJS client, called an OpenSeaPort 🚢, using your Web3 provider:

 ```JavaScript
 import * as Web3 from 'web3'